SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/follow-ups.md

 ## <a id="call" />Follow-up (phone call)

-A *call* is a follow-up representing a very specific action - the phone call.
-For example, you want to enter an outgoing phone call.

-It is also kinda a hybrid between an meeting and a to-do:
+A *call* represents a very specific action - the phone call - and is a hybrid between an meeting and a to-do:

 * When you initially plan a call, it lives in the todo list with a deadline much like a to-do.
 * When you make the call, it gets fixed in time and now resembles an meeting.